 Net investment income represents distributions from pooled investments.
 Unrealized investment gains and losses are reported separately as nonoperating activity.
-Unrealized gains or losses on investments with donor restrictions are reported as changes in net assets with donor restrictions.
+Unrealized gains or losses and net investment income on investments with donor restrictions are reported as changes in net assets with donor restrictions.